Skip to main content

 Sauce BSauce A

-If a cycle is detected during POS deduction, Bestellfix stops that expansion and creates an exception.
+The recipe picker excludes the current recipe when editing to prevent direct self-reference.
+If a cycle is detected during POS deduction, Mathership stops that expansion and creates an exception.

 You can update: